pc8/GettingAndCleaningDataProject/codebook.md

 #### Description of variables

-This is an extract of the `features_info.txt` included in the [raw data set](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) with some adapations (*in italics*) on the variable names due to their modifications for the sake of readibility.
+This is an extract of the `features_info.txt` included in the [raw data set](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) with some adaptations (*in italics*) on the variable names due to their modifications for the sake of readibility.
 Please refer to that document for a complete view.

 > The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (*time-body acceleration-XYZ and time-gravity acceleration-XYZ*) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.